Riker started to speak as soon as the door closed, but Picard held up a hand. He was speaking to himself; inaudibly at first then louder.

 "Mr La Forge?"

 "Sir, I think Commander Leadbetter is using the wrong procedures for this ship.
-If he keeps doing sharp turns his way then …"
+If he keeps doing sharp turns this way then …"

-His words were interrupted by the dull thud of an explosion and a shudder that reverberated through the ship.
+His words were interrupted by the dull thud of an explosion followed by a shudder that reverberated throughout the ship.
+Alarms started sounding.

-Picard instantly recognised the smell - panic, the kind of mind-numbing panic that causes experienced crews to forget their training.
-Leadbetter was making it worse by shouting conflicting nonsensical instructions.
+Jean-Luc instantly summed up the scene - panic - the kind of mind-numbing panic that causes even experienced officers to forget their training.
+Leadbetter was making things worse by shouting a string of conflicting instructions.

 Picard calmly tapped the helmsman on the shoulder and asked for a report.
-The ensign managed to summon enough composure to reply succinctly.
-"We've lost helm control and we're drifting towards that moon.
+The ensign summoned enough composure to reply succinctly.
+"We've lost automatic helm control and we're drifting towards that moon.
 I can't get manual control either."

 In the view screen the moon was getting alarming close.
 The computer's voice warned them of impact in 47 seconds.
-Everyone stood still as the captain moved his fingers expertly over the control panel.
-Soon the old-hands recognised the sound of the impulse drive shutting down and the faint vibration as the manoeuvring thrusters kicked into action.
+Everyone held their breath as the Captain moved his fingers expertly over the control panel.
+Soon they heard the sound of the impulse drive shutting down and the faint vibration as the manoeuvring thrusters kicked into action.

 Slowly at first, then faster the Enterprise changed her heading.
 When, at last, the impact warnings ceased, the outlet of breath around the room was audible.

 Picard looked across to the helmsman.
-"Can you plot a course away from this system?
+"Plot a course away from this system.
 I recommend you avoid the asteroid belt, I think we've had enough excitement for one day."

-Taking rather longer than usual, the woman finally reported, "Course ready."
+Taking rather longer than usual, the woman finally reported, "Course ready, Sir."

 "Now Ensign, do you understand how I'm controlling the ship?"